WokLibCodeClub/Hello-Python/step4/step4.md

 ## Lists in Python

 Well that's the rather clumsy version of the Sorting House code.
 But we can make it much simpler using a Python *list*.
-Move to the browser tab with the [Interactive Python Console](https://trinket.io/console).

-We are going to create a list, so type this into the console
+Type this into your code after the ```import``` line:

 ``` python
 houses = ['Hufflepuff', 'Slytherin', 'Gryffindor', 'Ravenclaw']
 ```

-The first part of this code is simply making a variable, called ```houses```.
+The first part of this line is simply making a variable, called ```houses```.
 To the right of the equals sign we have left and right *square brackets* ```[ ]``` and in between these we have a list of the different houses, each one separated by a comma.
 The square brackets indicate that we are making a *list*, so the variable ```houses``` will be of type "list".

 Because each of the items in the list is surrounded by quote marks we can see that this is a list of *text strings*.
 But you can also have lists of integer numbers, decimal numbers, turtles, in fact, just about any type of Python object.
 You can even have lists of lists!

-We can print a list using the ```print()``` function:
+We can print a list using the ```print()``` function, so type this after the line which defines the list:

 ``` python
 print(houses)
 ```

-which will print out all the items including the square brackets.
+When you run the code this will print out all the items in the list including the square brackets.

 ### Identifying the items in a list